 In the information age, use of the word 'Luddite' has skyrocketed, and outside of academia, it's almost always used in the incorrect, technophobic way.
 Google's Ngram Viewer, which shows how the phrase has occurred in a corpus of books over the last two centuries, shows a boom in usage beginning in the 1960s—as the era of computation was beginning in earnest:

-Some observers are already coming around, and recognizing the actual context of the Luddite movement.
+But it's worth remembering that there was an important impact of the Luddite movement.
+Not only did it jolt industrializing society into recognizing that measures had to be taken to address worker concerns and stir up mass popular support, it seeded an enduring body of critical study on the topic."The working-class critique of machinery, of which machine breaking was the most dramatic concrete expression, left a major mark on British thought," MacKenzie writes.If anything, we should stop using 'Luddite' as a facile insult, and use it to invoke a cautionary tale of what can happen when the specter of automation stokes fears of mass joblessness in an uneasy public—a phenomenon already taking root today.Some observers are already coming around, and recognizing the actual context of the Luddite movement.
 The most striking modern day corollary to the Luddite's protest may be Paris's taxi drivers harassing (even smashing parts of) Uber-affiliated cars, which drew more accurate commentary.
 But even before that, many were of the opinion that anyone opposed to Uber's convenient cab-hailing app business—and in favor of driver protections and regulation—were the new Luddites.
 Radiohead's Thom Yorke, in another rare instance of Ludditic correctness, responded to Moby's criticism that he was like "an old guy yelling at trains" for opposing Spotify's extraordinarily poor artist compensation by tweeting the following:

 I am a 45 yr old Luddite and proud of it.. yawn. http://t.co/KdZGwJtxLT